-Subfloor preparation should be carried out in accordance with BS8203:2017 Code of practice for the installation of resilient floor coverings.
+Subfloor preparation should be carried out in accordance with AS1884-2021 "Floorcoverings - Resilient sheet and tiles - installation practices".
 Areas to receive flooring should be clean, free from other trades, fully enclosed and weather tight.
 Subfloors should be clean and free of contaminants, smooth, sound and permanently dry.